-There are things you need to pay attention to such as building license and permits, property rights and some other restrictions.
+There are things you need to pay attention to such as building licenses and permits, property rights, and some other restrictions.

-However, there are some alternatives by considering the right property and land permits for your business.
+However, there are some alternatives to considering the right property and land permits for your business.

 Right to Build (Hak Guna Bangunan)